Skip to content

 Your attorney will help you choose the most strategic approach.
 A well-written response can de-escalate the situation, open doors for negotiation, and demonstrate your good faith.

 The response should be sent by your attorney, if possible, to lend it greater legal weight and demonstrate you are taking the matter seriously.
-Ensure the response is sent by a method that provides proof of delivery, such as certified mail or a courier service.
+A method that provides sends ensure the response proof of delivery, such as certified mail or a courier service.

 Negotiation and Settlement Options